neurobagel/documentation/docs/user_guide/production_deployment.md

 ## Setting up a production deployment

+### Requirements

+In addition to the Docker and Docker Compose requirements outlined on the [Getting started page](getting_started.md#docker-and-docker-compose), the Neurobagel configuration wizard for a production deployment requires **Python 3.10 or later** on the host machine.

+### Install the Neurobagel configuration wizard

+`configure-nb` is a tool that simplifies Neurobagel deployment configuration, and can be installed from [PyPI](https://pypi.org/project/configure-nb/) using `pip`.

+1. (Recommended) Create and activate a Python virtual environment (e.g., using [venv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#create-and-use-virtual-environments)).

+2. Install the `configure-nb` package:

+    ```bash
+    pip install configure-nb
+    ```

 ### Common setup for all deployment profiles

 !!! warning "Do these steps first for each deployment profile you set up"